 Our club has an excellent mentor program, but many of us also like to enhance our woodturning knowledge through structured courses.
+Seattle Woodturners does not specifically endorse any particular class provider, but we encourage our members to get adequate training to ensure you can turn safely.

 - The Pratt Fine Arts Center is dedicated to fostering artistic development and engagement locally, nationally and internationally.
 Upcoming woodturning classes include several taught by our club members.